realactionsoft/ios-dev-challenge-swift/README.md

 Extra points will be awarded if you use:
+* You use URLSession and JSONSerialization to make requests and do not use any 3rd party libraries for Neworking and JSON parsing.
 * You implement a "refresh map" mechanism to refresh the map with the places in range based on the user's location.
 * You implement a "pull to refresh" control on the list that refreshes the list based on the user's location.
 * You come up with a nice and modern UI/UX, it is recommended you follow Apple's UI Guidelines (Cupertino look and feel).